Angie Culler-Matthews, Wholesale Food Safety Director

 • Register with SCDA

-• Operate out of an approved facility
+• Operate out of an approved and inspected facility

 • Be subject to the state and federal food safety regulations including completing Seafood HACCP Training.